 Check with your committee members to ascertain the lead time they require, or your academic unit may specify a minimum lead time.

-Most committee members require at least three or four weeks.
+Most committee members require at least two or three weeks.

 Policy stipulates a minimum of four weeks prior to your defense.